dujanhung/api-doc-converter/doc.md

 ◇
 ```

-represents an input text from a MD file.
+represents an input text regex from a MD file.

 # <code>▼▲</code>